turingschool/curriculum-site/module3/projects/consultancy/inception.md

 4. User Stories in Project Board
 5. Equity Analysis
 6. Plan for sub-teams for first development sprint
-    - Team rotation is required after sprints
-    - Team is welcome to choose their preferred team breakdown, i.e. splitting by FE/BE, splitting by feature, etc.
+    - Team is welcome to choose their preferred team breakdown, i.e. splitting by FE/BE, splitting by feature, etc. but we highly recommend organization that allows full-stack work
     - **It is essential that every student complete some work on both the FE and BE, but it does not need to be an even 50/50 split**
+    - Remember that your final solo project will be full-stack.

 ### Process